-Students in the Gas Turbine Laboratory at ERAU work with leading aerospace corporations and privately owned companies and assist with Intellectual Property development.
+Students and research staff at the GTL also have experience working with aerospace corporations and privately owned companies, and assist with Intellectual Property development.

 Equipment